 Advanced 7 Math provides capable students with a course designed to prepare them for Honors Algebra I and other rigorous advanced coursework in the future.
 In addition to the primary focal points of using direct proportional relationships in number, geometry, measurement, and probability; applying addition, subtraction, multiplication, and division of decimals, fractions, and integers; and using statistical measures to describe data, the curriculum will include a rigorous problem solving component.
 Students should expect an additional time requirement and be willing to work independently.
-Students will complete the remaining 7 th grade curriculum not completed in Advanced 6 th grade math in addition to ALL 8 th grade coursework.
-Students will be responsible for taking the 7th grade math STAAR.
+Students will review 7th grade curriculum and complete any remaining 7th grade curriculum not completed in Advanced 6th grade math in addition to ALL 8th grade coursework.
+Students will be responsible for taking the 8th grade math STAAR.